gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

                 .. tab-item:: Q1

-                    Use the definition provided above to draw a rectangle of side lengths 150 and 250 at (x=-150, y=-250) with a purple pencolor, a bisque fillcolor, with a pensize of 10.
+                    Use the definition provided above to draw a star of side lengths 150 and 250 at (x=-150, y=-250) with a purple pencolor, a bisque fillcolor, with a pensize of 10.

                     .. code-block:: python